0xAX/linux-insides/Initialization/linux-initialization-7.md

 The rest of the setup_arch
 --------------------------------------------------------------------------------

 Here we are getting to the end of the `setup_arch` function.
 The rest of function of course is important, but details about these stuff will not will not be included in this part.
-We will just take a short look on these functions, because although they are important as I wrote above, but they cover non-generic kernel features related with the `NUMA`, `SMP`, `ACPI` and `APICs`, etc. First of all, the next call of the `init_apic_mappings` function.
+We will just take a short look on these functions, because although they are important as I wrote above, they cover non-generic kernel features related with the `NUMA`, `SMP`, `ACPI` and `APICs`, etc. First of all, the next call of the `init_apic_mappings` function.
 As we can understand this function sets the address of the local [APIC](http://en.wikipedia.org/wiki/Advanced_Programmable_Interrupt_Controller).
 The next is `x86_io_apic_ops.init` and this function initializes I/O APIC.
 Please note that we will see all details related with `APIC` in the chapter about interrupts and exceptions handling.
 In the next step we reserve standard I/O resources like `DMA`, `TIMER`, `FPU`, etc., with the call of the `x86_init.resources.reserve_resources` function.
 Following is `mcheck_init` function initializes `Machine check Exception` and the last is `register_refined_jiffies` which registers [jiffy](http://en.wikipedia.org/wiki/Jiffy_%28time%29) (There will be separate chapter about timers in the kernel).

 So that's all.
 Finally we have finished with the big `setup_arch` function in this part.
 Of course as I already wrote many times, we did not see full details about this function, but do not worry about it.
 We will be back more than once to this function from different chapters for understanding how different platform-dependent parts are initialized.